 The push and pull between past and present, between deep-rooted tradition and electrifying multiculturalism, makes Lavapiés endlessly intriguing—and explorable.

-To experience it like a local, mark your map with these secret spots.
+To experience it like a local, brush up on tipping etiquette and mark your map with these secret spots.

 Where to eat